ataraxao/cwa/docs/ADMIN_ROLE_SPEC.md

   - A Designated Account (Party A)
   - B Designated Account (Party B)
   - custodian fees / required withholding recipients
+  - The Administrator should refuse any request to transfer to non-designated recipients unless required by a final arbitration award, court order, or applicable law.
 - Freeze transfers-out (subject to custodian constraints)
 - Implement in-kind distributions when practicable (cash fallback allowed)
 - Maintain an **event-only B Distribution Ledger**